wazaminator/javanaise/README.md

 # Javanaise
 ## Synopsis

-This is a univerity project made durring the M2 PGI at UGA This project is meant to learn implement a distributed object cache "JAVANAISE"
+This is a univerity project made durring the M2 PGI at UGotAids This project is meant to learn implement a distributed object cache "JAVANAISE"

 ## Installation